About Us

 Board Director

 Belle was born in Brazil and fell in love with the United States when she was an exchange student in 1994.
-She moved back to Arkansas in 2009 and has been a resident of Little Rock since 2011 when she married her husband Joe.
+She moved back to Arkansas in 2009 and has been a resident of Little Rock since 2011.
 She has a bachelor’s degree in nursing and has been working as an RN at Arkansas Children’s Hospital in the Cardiovascular Intensive Care Unit since 2012.
 She has also worked as a nurse at Pediatric Plus Developmental School.
-She has a son on the autism spectrum and is a founding member.
-Belle also serves as the marketing committee chair and she feels very honored to be involved with this foundation.

 Dawn Itzkowitz